 Second, the silencer does not address underlying issues.
 Any time Pupper is afraid or defensive, he’s going to bark.
 That’s normal, and the silencer can’t soothe those concerns.
 If he’s hungry, cold, or wants inside, he may still bark for his humans.

 Third, the Dog Silencer Max is not recommended for young puppies, and may not work effectively on older dogs.
 Young pups still have developing ears and are sensitive.
 Older dogs may have high-frequency hearing loss, and won’t respond because they can’t hear it.

 Yes.
 Oh, yes, yes, yes.

 At a range of 300 feet, the Dog Silencer Max is worth the $129 price tag.
-If your problem is, quite literally, closer to home, then its brother, the Bark Control Pro, is more affordable at $59.95, after a coupon that’s automatically applied when you use our link.
+If your problem is, quite literally, closer to home, then you may have a better experience using other products from Good Life.
 Though, that is still too expensive for me to go full-blown Oprah and buy them for everyone!
 Instead, I’ll just encourage everyone with a dog to get one, for the good of all quiet-loving neighborhoods.
 You know, all of them.